-- Untimed testing administration (with the exception of story composition subtests) may not be very functional with students who present with significant processing difficulties.
-One 12 year old student actually took ~40 minutes complete each subtest
+- Untimed testing administration (with the exception of story composition subtests) is NOT functional with students who present with significant processing difficulties.
+One 12-year-old student actually took ~40 minutes to complete each subtest.

 - Primarily useful for students with severe deficits in the area of written expression

 - Not appropriate for students with mild-moderate needs (requires suplementation)

 - Lack of remediation suggestions based on subtest deficits